 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal fantasy, urban fantasy is a hardcover edition that was published by DAW Books on November 1, 2011 and has 295 pages.
+paranormal fantasy, urban fantasy that was published by DAW Books on November 1, 2011 and has 295 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Truth of Valor, The Wild Side: Urban Fantasy with an Erotic Edge, An Ancient Peace, Shadowed Souls, A Peace Divided

 Second in the Gale Women paranormal fantasy series and revolving around a family of strong witchy women.
 The focus is on Charlie, a Gale woman with a Wild Power.

 As irksome as the lack of background is, you can’t help but laugh your way through this, I do love Tanya Huff.
 I fell in love when I read her The Enchantment Emporium, and I devoured everything I could get my hands on, and I gotta say that Huff has a wide range of tales to tell.